every day at

 It was a time when doctors made house calls at all hours of the night, often arriving in slippers and a coat over their pajamas.
 If minor surgery was required, it was often performed at the patient’s home.

-The first Carson Tahoe Hospital cost $80,000 to build and was staffed by one doctor, three nurses, an x-ray technologist, laboratory technologist, a cook and a janitor.
+The first Carson Tahoe Hospital cost $80,000 to build and was staffed by three doctors, three nurses, an x-ray technologist, laboratory technologist, a cook and a janitor.
 The hospital’s first patient, Robert Clark, called it “more like a home than a hospital.”

 Today, Carson Tahoe Health has evolved into a progressive, technologically advanced healthcare leader in northern Nevada.
 We’ve set new standards in services – including women and children’s, cardiac, rehabilitation, surgical, outpatient and cancer services – and we’ve made recruiting top doctors a priority.
 In fact, our hospital medical staff has grown to over 240 board-certified physicians representing more than 35 medical specialties.